wizardstream/ALIENS/README.md

 # ALIENS!

-You are just a boy wen you discover about kingdom 51.
+You are just a boy wen you find out about kingdom 51.

 Kingdom 51 is just like the kingdom you live in, but it is holding aliens captive!